alexandregama/blog/content/blog/i-am-a-very-slow-thinker.md

 type: "post"
 ---

 I came across this post titled "I'm very slow thinker" by Derek Sivers and I really liked it.
-Not just because it's well written but because **it's a detailed description about me**
+Not just because it's well written but because **it's a detailed description of myself**

 **I usually take a lot of time** thinking about questions.
 In meetings, I usually take notes.
 Lots of them, even in my head. **I want to process them later**.